Micromagnetic simulations for magnetic multipoles: Micromagnetic Simulations

-To obtain an effective inertial mass, ${\mathcal M}$, of the \SI{180}{\degree} domain wall in \ce{Mn3Sn}, we plotted the deformation energy as a function of the domain-wall velocity, $v_\mathrm{dw}$, in Fig.~\ref{Fig:5}(f).
-The relation shows a quadratic form at low $v_\mathrm{dw}$, and we obtained ${\mathcal M} \approx 8.8 \times 10^{-28}$~kg.
-Additionally we calculated the mass of the Bloch domain wall, which has a value about twice as large, ${\mathcal M} \approx 1.7 \times 10^{-27}$~kg [see Supplmentary Material].
-Note that the mass per the cross-sectional area for the N{\'e}el and Bloch domain walls are $8.8 \times 10^{-12}$ and $1.7 \times 10^{-11}$~\si{\kilo\gram~\meter^{-2}} which have the same order with the mass density of a ferromagnetic domain wall in Permalloy, $3 \times 10^{-11}$~\si{\kilo\gram~\meter^{-2}}, reported in Ref.~\cite{rhensius_imaging_2010}.
-The inertial mass of the antiferromagnetic domain walls suggests that it could exhibit inertial motion of the antiferromagnetic domain wall [see Supplementary Material], and the inertial mass should be experimentally measurable, similar to what has been observed in ferromagnetic systems~\cite{saitoh_current-induced_2004, rhensius_imaging_2010, buttner_dynamics_2015}.
+To obtain an effective inertial mass, ${\mathcal M}$, of the \SI{180}{\degree} domain wall in \ce{Mn3Sn}, we plotted the deformation energy, $E_\mathrm{def}$, as a function of domain-wall velocity, $v_\mathrm{dw}$, in Fig.~\ref{Fig:5}(f).
+At low $v_\mathrm{dw}$, the relation follows a quadratic dependence, yielding the domain-wall mass, ${\mathcal M} \approx 8.8 \times 10^{-28}$~kg.
+A Bloch-type domain wall has a mass roughly twice as large, ${\mathcal M} \approx 1.7 \times 10^{-27}$~kg [see Supplementary Material].
+The mass per unit cross-sectional area for the N{\'e}el- and Bloch-type domain walls are $8.8 \times 10^{-12}$ and $1.7 \times 10^{-11}$~\si{\kilo\gram~\meter^{-2}} which are comparable to the mass density of a ferromagnetic domain wall in Permalloy, $3 \times 10^{-11}$~\si{\kilo\gram~\meter^{-2}}~\cite{rhensius_imaging_2010}.
+The finite inertial mass implies that the octupole domain walls can exhibit inertial motion [see Supplementary Material], and the mass could be experimentally measurable, as in ferromagnets~\cite{saitoh_current-induced_2004, rhensius_imaging_2010, buttner_dynamics_2015}.
+Moreover, such inertial spin dynamics can significantly influence spin dynamics and spin switching as predicted in collinear antiferromagnetic systems~\cite{kimel_inertia-driven_2009}.